FluffyMaguro/AoE4_Overlay/README.md

 ![Screenshot](https://i.imgur.com/BK9AC6h.png)

-If drag & drop doesn't work, add new source to your scene.
-The source will be type of `Browser` and point to a local file of `overlay.html`.
+If drag & drop doesn't work, add new source to your scene manually.
+The source type will be `Browser` and point to a local file `overlay.html`.

 Overlay active: